 Students emphasized that Chromebooks positively influenced research, writing, homework and assignments.
 One student claimed, "it allows me to easily access a wealth of information which I can then effectively distribute into any possible projects and research papers..."
-With regards to assignments, a student explained, "we have more freedom of ways to complete tasks" and "getting in assignments is a lot easier because you can hand in assignments at anytime... it is easier to keep track..."
+With regards to assignments, a student explained, "we have more freedom of ways to complete tasks" and "getting in assignments is a lot easier because you can hand in assignments at anytime... it is easier to Rese that the state of the sta